WHMCS/developer-docs/admin-area/index.md

 ## Logo

-In order to make changes to the logo displayed on the admin area login page and the top left corner of admin area pages, there are 2 changes that need to be made.

-First, replace the `~/assets/img/whmcs.png` with your desired logo.
-Then in the custom admin template in the `~/admin/templates` folder, replace the `images/logo.gif` file.
+In order to make changes to the logo displayed on the top left corner of admin area pages, in the `~/admin/templates` folder, replace the `images/logo.gif` file.

 # CSS Styling

-In order to make changes to any of the CSS that is applied by default, it is best to duplicate the currently selected admin template in the /admin/templates folder and edit the /css/styles.css file within it as desired.
+In order to make changes to any of the CSS that is applied by default, please create a custom CSS file in your theme and load it using the header template file.

 # Templates

-All admin templates contain the following template files:
+All admin themes contain the following template files:

 * authconfirm.tpl - This template file is used to display the Password Confirmation prompt on any admin area page that requires it.
 For example: Setup > General Settings.